John B. Weber: Early life

-John Weber was born at his parents' cottage on Oak Street in Buffalo, New York.
-His parents, Philippe Jacob Weber and Mary Anne Weber (née Young), had emigrated to the United States in 1833 from Leutenheim, Alsace and settled in Buffalo.
-John was the youngest boy of a family of four children.
+Weber was born at his parents' cottage on Oak Street in Buffalo, New York.
+His parents, Philippe Jacob Weber and Mary Anne Weber (née Young), had emigrated to the United States in 1833 from Leutenheim, in Alsace, France, and settled in Buffalo.
+John was the youngest boy in a family of four children.
 He started attending Public School #4 at the age of four.
 His education continued through the Central School of Buffalo when he began to work as an "errand boy".

 In 1856, at the age of 14, John Weber joined the New York State Militia.
 He served in Company F of the 65th regiment as their color guard.

 Civil War service

-John Weber enlisted in the Civil War as a private in the Forty-fourth Regiment New York Volunteer Infantry on August 7, 1861.
+Weber enlisted in the Civil War as a private in the Forty-fourth Regiment New York Volunteer Infantry on August 7, 1861.
 By August 30, he had been promoted to the rank of corporal.
 On January 2, 1862, Corporal Weber was again promoted to the rank of sergeant.

 During the Battle of Yorktown, on April 3, 1862, Weber was promoted from sergeant of Company A to sergeant major.

 Following Lieutenant Weber's service in the Forty-fourth Regiment, he was promoted to first lieutenant and appointed adjutant by Colonel Chapin.
 During this time Lieutenant Weber helped with recruiting for the newly formed One Hundred and Sixteenth New York regiment in the summer of 1862.

 89th United States Colored Infantry

 On September 19, 1863, Weber attained the rank of colonel, two days before his twenty-first birthday, when he accepted command of the Eighty-ninth United States Colored Infantry.
 He chose the appointment to the colored regiment over the appointment to a Massachusetts regiment.
-The 89th regiment was organized out of Port Hudson, Louisiana between October 8 and November 9, 1863 being designated the "18th Infantry, Corps d'Afrique".
+The 89th regiment was organized out of Port Hudson, Louisiana between October 8 and November 9, 1863, being designated the "18th Infantry, Corps d'Afrique".
 Early in 1864, during the Red River Campaign, Weber had the majority of his men reassigned leaving him only a handful.
 To rebuild his numbers he was promised replacements from the slaves that were expected to be liberated during the campaign.
 These replacements were never acquired and Weber learned from a member of General Banks staff that his unit was to be consolidated.
 Rather than waiting to be discharged, Weber offered his resignation and returned to Buffalo arriving on July 8, 1864.
 The war ended before he received another command.